seldonian-framework/Tutorials/tutorials.md

 <div class="container p-3 my-5 border" style="background-color: #f3f4fc;">
     <h5 class="mb-3"><b>Getting started</b></h5>
     <hr class="my-4">
-    <p>Whether you are interested in supervised learning or reinforcement learning Seldonian algorithms, this is the place to start.
-We have created a list of seven tutorials labeled A-G, which may be helpful before running your own Seldonian algorithms.
-We recommend starting with "The Basics" regardless of which track you choose.
+    <p>Whether you are interested in Seldonian algorithms for supervised learning or reinforcement learning, this is the place to start.
+We have created a list of seven tutorials, labeled A–G, which may be helpful before running your own Seldonian algorithms.
+We recommend starting with "The Basics," tutorials A–C, regardless of which track you choose.
 Reinforcement learning is a more advanced topic than supervised learning, which is why we recommend one of the supervised learning tutorials for that track as well.</p>

     <div class="container inset-box border border-dark border-2 p-3 my-2">
         <h5>The Basics (start here)</h5>